 Despite this, Secret Service agents who still carry it enjoy this lightweight, small-framed pistol.

-Its small size and weight require little effort in concealing this weapon.
+Its small size and weight require little effort to conceal this weapon.

 Gun size is extremely important for all Secret Service agents, especially those involved in high-profile security assignments.
 This is because they must carry several communications and defensive gear.